 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-The appellation is located north of the city of Carcassonne in the northwest of the French wine-growing region Languedoc (in some sources she becomes Southwest France assigned).
-To the east of this closes the AOC Minervois at.
-The former VDQS area Côtes du Cabardès et de l'Orbiel was classified as AOC in 1999 and belongs to the second quality category "Grands Vins du Languedoc".
-The vineyards cover 550 hectares of vineyards on the southern slope of the mountain range Montagne Noire on diverse soils of granite, limestone, clay, clay, marl and slate.
-They extend over 15 kilometers in length over 18 municipalities in the Département Aude,
+The appellation is located north of the city of Carcassonne in the northwest of the French wine region Languedoc (in some sources it will Southwest France assigned).
+The AOC closes east of it Minervois on.
+The previous one VDQS area Côtes du Cabardès et de l'Orbiel was classified as AOC in 1999 and belongs to the second quality category "Grands Vins du Languedoc".
+The vineyards cover 550 hectares of vineyards on the southern slope of the Montagne Noire mountain range on diverse soils made of granite, limestone, clay, clay, marl and slate.
+With a length of 15 kilometers, they extend over 18 municipalities in the department Aude,